 During the pandemic, the African Union acted swiftly to mitigate inequities, including by creating a pooled vaccine and medical supplies procurement platforms, Africa Vaccine Acquisition Trust (AVAT) and Africa Medical Supplies Platform (AMSP) – successfully delivering medical countermeasures to the AU Member States (Table 1).

 The AMSP is a digital platform that unlocks immediate access to an African and global base of vetted manufacturers and enables AU Member States to purchase certified medical equipment and clinical management devices with increased cost-effectiveness and transparency.
 The platform is a unique interface enabling volume aggregation, payment facilitation, and logistics and transportation to ensure equitable and efficient access to critical supplies for African governments.
 The AVAT is a special-purpose vehicle created to facilitate the pooled procurement mechanism and act as the interface between AU member states and vaccine manufacturers.
 The procurement of COVID-19 vaccines through AVAT was supported by a $2 billion financial guarantee issued by the African Export-Import Bank (Afreximbank).
+AVAT negotiated and executed a vaccine supply contract with Johnson & Johnson (J&J) for 220 million vaccine doses on a committed basis (at a cost of $7.5 per dose for a total of USD 1.65 billion) with an option to trigger an additional 180 million vaccine doses subject to demand from AU Member States.
+With the backing of a payment guarantee from Afreximbank, AVAT was able to meet all its financial obligations to the vaccine manufacturer J&J. All J&J invoices for supplies made by J&J were settled by AVAT on behalf of AU Member States.
+As of 8th May 2024, 158.3 million doses have been shipped to the participating countries (42 African countries plus 6 Caribbean Community and Common Market (CARICOM) countries).
+A further quantity of 30.3 million doses has been accepted by the countries and in the process of being prepared for shipment.
+Strong strategic partnerships and collaborations with institutions and organizations like the World Bank, Mastercard Foundation, Africa CDC, UNICEF, and MTN amongst others who worked with AVAT’s pooled procurement mechanism initiative a success.